Harmon-Mendelowitz/CS3411-hw3-process-information-system-call/README.md

 - `R` for `RUNNING`
 - `Z` for `ZOMBIE`

-Note that if a process is in the `UNUSED` state, then it is freed, and you should *not* print out information for it.
+Note that if a process is in the `UNUSED` state, then it is freed, and you should *not* return information for it.
+The processes in the `UNUSED` state are *inactive* processes in the system, and `which` specifies which if the *active* processes it wants information for.

 **Recommendation.**
 I'd strongly recommend that you read and understand how the `fstat` system call passes the `struct stat`, and how the kernel populates it.